 After oral surgery, it is common to feel a sense or soreness or weakness in your jaw.
-Depending on the severity of your surgical procedure this feeling may last for a few hours or a few days.
-Additionally, as a result of the anesthesia, patients will often maintain a feeling of nausea for at least a few hours after the procedure has been completed.
+Depending on the severity of your surgical procedure, this feeling may last for a few hours or a few days.
+Additionally, as a result of the anesthesia, patients often maintain a feeling of nausea for at least a few hours after the procedure ends.
 Considering all of this, your diet may seem trivial, but focusing on what you eat afterward can help make the healing process less painful and faster.
 Likewise, eating the wrong things could cause major discomfort or complications.

-Instead, soft foods are the way to go as they are easily swallowed.
-Soups, smoothies, and gelatin for example shouldn’t irritate your mouth and may in fact sooth your throat as swallowed.
+Soft foods are the way to go as they are easily swallowed.
+They shouldn’t irritate your mouth, and may in fact, sooth your throat.
+Examples of foods you can eat:

-It is also important to consider the intake of vitamins and minerals at this time.
-Prepare drinks like “Ensure” are packed with important nutrients that your body requires to function.
+Finally, It is important to consider your intake of vitamins and minerals at this time.
+Prepared drinks, like Ensure, are packed with important nutrients that your body requires to function.
 These drinks are easy to swallow and will keep you nourished as you recover.
 Do not skip meals as it is important to give your body the nutrients that it needs to heal!